Sardar Udham (score)

-Sardar Udham is the soundtrack to the 2021 film of the same name directed by Shoojit Sircar, starring Vicky Kaushal as Udham Singh (on whom the film is based on), a freedom fighter from Punjab who assassinated Michael O'Dwyer in London to avenge the 1919 Jallianwala Bagh massacre in Amritsar.
+Sardar Udham is the soundtrack to the 2021 film of the same name directed by Shoojit Sircar, starring Vicky Kaushal as Udham Singh (on whom the film is based on), a freedom fighter from Punjab who assassinated Irishman Michael O'Dwyer in London to avenge the 1919 Jallianwala Bagh massacre in Amritsar.
 Sircar's regular collaborator Shantanu Moitra composed the film score; being a songless film, the soundtrack accompanied six instrumental compositions used in the film and produced by George Joseph.
 The soundtrack was released by Zee Music Company on 2 October 2021.

 Background

 Moitra composed the film score during June 2020 as a part of the four-phase production process organised by Sircar during the COVID-19 lockdown period.
 Before the film began production, Moitra recorded an instrumental track considering the state of Udham Singh's mind in that music space.
 He, then implemented basic sketches of the musical score during post-production with the instrumentalists and arrangers planned and designed the film score at his home studio.
 Musician George Joseph handled the production of the instrumental score.
 Each musical tracks were curated carefully based on the life and events revolving around Udham Singh.
 On 2 October 2021, the lead actor, Vicky Kaushal, shared the entire music album through social media and music platforms who called it as the "soul of the film".